Stephen Fleming – Head Coach

 Seb Mather – Women’s Strength and Conditioning Coach

-Seb Mather has worked with the VicSpirit prior to commencing his role with the Stars.
+Seb Mather also works with the VicSpirit.
 Mather will create individual strength and conditioning programs for players as well as running recovery sessions post WBBL matches to ensure players are prepared for the next game.

 Adrian Mott – Men’s Strength and Conditioning Coach